-GO pecifies an unconditional skip of operator r an exit from within the \$DEFINE command.
-S

-n s a decimal number between 0 and 999.

-0 indicates exit the \$DEFINE command.

-1-999 indicates skip this number o f
+n is a decimal number between 0 and 999. • 0 indicates exit the \$DEFINE command.
+1-999 indicates skip this number of operators.
 L specifies that the result of the last operator is to be tested.
 The test performed depends upon whether the D or U option follows. Т the current total result of the \$DEFINE command is tested.
 The test performed depends upon whether the D or U option follows.
 D tests to see if the result specified by the L or T parameters is defined.
 U tests to see if the result specified by the L or T parameters is undefined. \$name is a name defined via the \$LABEL command.
 If a skip is specified, the skip will be done to this label.